Writing has always been a passion for me and it brings me great joy to be able to share these stories with you.

 I have three adult children who have all left home.
 I am interested in gardening, walking, reading, and writing.
 Running has always been a hobby but my two wonderful dogs can’t keep up.

 ‘Hot Flush’, the first in the Euphemia Sage series was published in 2017.
-‘No Sweat’, the second in the Euphemia Sage series will be published in early 2019.
+‘No Sweat’, the second in the Euphemia Sage series debuted in Spring 2019.
+The Euphemia Sage Chronicles is ranked #4 in Amazon’s Women Detective Novels.
 ‘Death Actually’, the story of Maggie, a female undertaker was published in May 2018.